AdamDTak2112/AdamDTak2112/README.md

 ## About Me 🚀

-I'm a passionate Software Engineer with experience in developing web applications and automated tests using HTML, CSS, React, and Express.
+I'm a passionate Software Engineer with experience in developing web applications and automated tests using JavaScript, React, and Mocha.js.
 Complex issues are my favorite, and critical thinking is my strongest skill.

 - 🌱 Currently learning: Back-end development using Express.js and Postgresql
 - 🔭 Working on: Automate testing for open source projects, triaging issues for open source